Frequently Asked Questions

 Our patients stay with us for 25-30 days on average.

 Although COVID restrictions are still in place to some degree, we still have visitation.
-Hours are set from 10 a.m. – 6 p.m. with no overnight stays allowed.
+One visitor a day per patient is welcome from 3pm-6pm and must wear a mask.

 No. We are licensed as a Long Term Acute Care Hospital (LTACH).
 We provide acute-level, hospital care for a longer period of time than is provided at a short-term acute-care hospital.